Chart Color Schemes

 Baxter is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the Baxter statistical area's population was estimated at around 2,318 as of Nov 2025.
-This reflected an increase of 152 people since the 2021 Census, which reported a population of 2,166.
-The change was inferred from AreaSearch's estimate of 2,194 residents following examination of ABS's latest ERP data release (June 2024) and additional validated new addresses since the Census date.
-This level of population resulted in a density ratio of 233 persons per square kilometer.
-Baxter's growth of 7.0% since the 2021 census exceeded both its SA3 area (3.7%) and SA4 region, marking it as a growth leader.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Baxter is around 2,318.
+This reflects an increase of 152 people since the 2021 Census, which reported a population of 2,166.
+The change is inferred from AreaSearch's resident population estimate of 2,194 following examination of ABS' latest ERP data release in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population results in a density ratio of 233 persons per square kilometer, providing significant space per person.
+Baxter's growth rate of 7.0% since the 2021 census exceeded that of its SA3 area (3.7%) and SA4 region, marking it as a growth leader.
 Natural growth contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Baxter area is expected to grow by 238 persons to 2041, reflecting an increase of 5.5% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Baxter is expected to grow by 257 persons to 2041, reflecting an increase of 5.8% in total over the 17-year period.

 Frequently Asked Questions - Population